Key referencing

 [%key_id:12%], [%key_id:34%]!

-You can get these snippets in the Clipboard for the key you want to make a parent:
+To make this process easier, you can find these code snippets in the Clipboard dialog box for any key you want to set as a parent.

 [%key:welcome%]